 Short is usually good, perhaps as many as eight characters.
 These letters don't have to form a real word, but they should be pronounceable.
 Long can work as well, especially if you add dynamic keywords.
 Depending on your specialty, you could try adding atomic-, cosmic-, compu-, super-, or mega- to another word or name (remembering that AtomicCosmicCompuSuperMega is far too long).
 Avoid adding numbers to your name.
 While many e-companies encourage this, numbers are harder to remember than a name.

-Once you've got a memorable and relevant online auction moniker, you want to start spreading that name.
+Once you've got a memorable and relevant online moniker, you want to start spreading that name.
 One good way to brand your name is by specializing.
 If you take a shotgun approach to selling, don't expect that many buyers will remember you.
 You can't sell banjos, Barbies, baseballs, and bras the same week and expect that you'll stand out.
 Focus on a major category, with one or two minor specialties within it.
 For example, sell old toys, specializing in board games.
 Or sell computer parts, specializing in mouse pads and printers.
-This way, you attract people who are interested in many of your auctions, not just the first one they encounter.
+This way, you attract people who are interested in many of your items, not just the first one they encounter.

 Sure, you'll have odd products outside of your specialty to sell.
-You can blend these in with your auctions or set aside a week out of every few to display these odd lots.
+You can blend these in with your items or set aside a week out of every few to display these odd lots.
 Or maybe you can set up an alternate seller identity to unload all those miscellaneous products.
-Most online auction sites will allow you to have more than one account, as long as you don't give yourself feedback or bid on your own products.
+Most online sites will allow you to have more than one account, as long as you don't give yourself feedback or bid on your own products.

 Think about it: Specializing is far easier than trying to sell bras, baseballs, and Barbies to a banjo collector.

 Next Page | What's next?